jesperdj/renderbase-rs/README.md

 RenderBase also provides a `render()` function that executes the rendering process in a multi-threaded way.

 The result of calling `render()` is a raster of values.
-The type of the values is determined by the render function.
+The type of the values is determined by the render function supplied by the client application.
 It's up to the client application to convert this raster into the desired output, for example an image.

 RenderBase was mainly inspired by ideas from the book [Physically Based Rendering: From Theory to Implementation](https://pbrt.org/), especially the chapter about [sampling and reconstruction](http://www.pbr-book.org/3ed-2018/Sampling_and_Reconstruction.html).

-## Source code organization
+## Source code organization and documentation

 RenderBase contains four main modules (see [src/lib.rs](https://github.com/jesperdj/renderbase-rs/blob/master/src/lib.rs)):